 Muslims and Bahuchara Mata

 One legend describes how Muslim men came to worship the Goddess.
 A Muslim army came to destroy her temple in Gujarat, and its troops saw sacred roosters that lived on the temple grounds.
-Disregarding the sacredness of the cock to Bahuchara, some of the soldiers killed and ate her pets.
+Some of the soldiers killed and ate her pets.
 Seeing what the men had done, Bahuchara called the birds back to her (alternative telling: one bird escaped and called out to the others), and the cocks burst forth from the stomachs of the men who ate them.
 Those soldiers who had not eaten the cocks then became cross-dressing followers of the Goddess (alternative: they ran away).